APPROVED: July 14, 1988

-There shall be at each state system community and junior college a college advisory council.
+There shall be at each community college within the Colorado Community College System (CCCS) a college advisory council.

 The purposes of the college advisory councils are:

-The college advisory council shall be structured in accordance with statutory requirements, and the membership shall be representative of the diverse constituencies within the College’s service area.
+The College advisory council shall be structured in accordance with statutory requirements, and the membership shall be representative of the diverse constituencies within the College’s local community.

-In consultation with the System president and the advisory council, the college president will establish criteria for advisory council membership which meet statutory requirements as are appropriate to institutional needs.
+In consultation with the Chancellor and the advisory council, the College President will establish criteria for advisory council membership which meet statutory requirements as are appropriate to institutional needs.

-The college president shall determine the method for soliciting nominations from within the service area and for screening nominees against the established criteria.
-The president shall recommend through the system president to the Board one or more names for each council vacancy.
+The College President shall determine the method for soliciting nominations from within the local community and for screening nominees against the established criteria.
+The President shall recommend, through the Chancellor to the Board, one or more names for each council vacancy.

 Advisory council members may not be appointed for more than two consecutive full terms.
 Appointments to fill vacancies arising during the term shall not be counted.

-A member of a college advisory council may be removed from the Council during his/her term for the following reasons:
+A member of a college advisory council may be removed from the Council during their term for the following reasons:

-The college advisory council in consultation with the college president may, but is not required to, establish bylaws governing council operations provided that they are consistent with this policy and are not in conflict with statute, Board or System policies, or State Fiscal Rules.
+The College advisory council, in consultation with the College President may, but is not required to, establish bylaws governing council operations, provided that they are consistent with this policy and are not in conflict with statute, and other Board Policies and System Procedures, or State Fiscal Rules.

 The Chancellor shall promulgate such procedures as may be needed to implement policy.